As a realtor, if you’re not using social media, you’re missing out on a lot of opportunities.

 If Facebook doesn’t know where you are, you’re making it harder for prospective clients to find you.
 Adding your address to your profile allows you to generate more local organic traffic through geolocation.
-You should also include your business hours, email, phone number and website, so people aren’t struggling to get in touch with you.
+You should also include your business hours, email, phone number, and website, so people aren’t struggling to get in touch with you.

 Add a profile photo:

 As a real estate agent, you are your brand, and if people can’t even see your face, they’re certainly not going to trust you to sell their home.
-Including a professional head shot helps you to build confidence and familiarity with your clientele.
+Including a professional headshot helps you to build confidence and familiarity with your clientele.

 Make the most of your cover:

 One of the perks of using a Facebook Business Page is that you can use a video or slideshow instead of a cover photo.
-A slideshow of properties you’ve sold, or drone footage of your local area can entice potential clients and really make your page stand out.
+A slideshow of properties you’ve sold or drone footage of your local area can entice potential clients and really make your page stand out.

 Below, you’ll see some examples of real estate agents who’ve optimized their pages:

 Sam McDadi has taken full advantage of his Facebook Business Page, and the video in the cover section makes it look super slick.
-My only criticism is his reviews should be front and centre on the page, not buried under his services.
+My only criticism is his reviews should be front and center on the page, not buried under his services.